matlab-actions/run-tests/README.md

 `startup-options`         | <p>(Optional) MATLAB startup options, specified as a list of options separated by spaces.
 For more information about startup options, see [Commonly Used Startup Options](https://www.mathworks.com/help/matlab/matlab_env/commonly-used-startup-options.html).</p><p>Using this input to specify the `-batch` or `-r` option is not supported.</p><p>**Example:** `startup-options: -nojvm`<br/>**Example:** `startup-options: -nojvm -logfile output.log`</p>

 ## Notes
 * By default, when you use the **Run MATLAB Tests** action, the root of your repository serves as the MATLAB startup folder.
-To run your tests using a different folder, include the `-sd` startup option in the action.
+To run your tests using a different folder, specify the `-sd` startup option in the action.
-* In MATLAB R2019a and later, the **Run MATLAB Tests** action uses  the `-batch` option to start MATLAB.
+* In MATLAB R2019a and later, the **Run MATLAB Tests** action uses  the `-batch` option to start MATLAB noninteractively.
 Preferences do not persist across different MATLAB sessions launched with the `-batch` option.
 To run code that requires the same preferences, use a single action.
 * When you use the **Run MATLAB Tests** action, you execute third-party code that is licensed under separate terms.

 ## See Also